taddeseanb/kenya-hub/docs/user/index.md

 ### Services

 Services are offered by organizations to facilitate access to data and knowlegde.
-Services can vary from web services (API's), SMS services, brochures, up to on site visits.
+Services can vary from web services (APIs), SMS services, brochures, up to on site visits.

 ### Models